 - A wide range of support services for you and your family.

-Expertise: Our teams of providers focus on specific types of leukemia.
+Expertise: Our providers focus on specific types of leukemia.
 They will bring you detailed knowledge of your cancer type, even if it’s rare.
 Your team will work with you to tailor a treatment plan to your specific needs.

 Experience: Our doctors are all fellowship-trained, meaning they completed at least a year of advanced training in blood cancers or related areas.

-Innovations: In addition to work on Gleevec and many other breakthroughs, OHSU researchers helped develop immunotherapies for blood cancers.
+Innovations: In addition to work on Gleevec and many other breakthroughs, our researchers helped develop immunotherapies for blood cancers.
 OHSU was the first hospital in the Northwest to offer Kymriah, an immunotherapy for acute lymphoblastic leukemia (ALL) and types of lymphoma.
 This therapy modifies a patient’s own cells to fight cancer.

 Precision medicine: OHSU scientists, working with the Leukemia & Lymphoma Society and other universities across the U.S., are studying acute myeloid leukemia (AML) at the molecular level.
 The Beat AML project aims to develop targeted medications to stop this cancer while sparing healthy cells.